awslabs/aws-encryption-sdk-specification/tenets.md

 Being able to easily compose the ESDK parts to satisfy all of your requirements is not enough.
-We expect that the complete list of requirements to have conflicting security needs for different types of data.
+We expect a complete list of requirements to have conflicting security needs for different types of data.
 A single component that satisfies multiple conflicting requirements